-Jennifer Urmston: Well with the Holidays two different things come to mind for me, first of all you could have Kids out of School coming in and spending time in your martial arts facility with some special Holiday Day Camps or Special Programs, so you want to make sure that you communicated to your Insurance Agent, that you have a martial arts Day Camp going on or a weeklong Camp going on while the Kids are out of School and make sure that you, you know, are including those new Students, if they are new Students in your Student count so that you’re covered.
+With the holidays two different things come to mind for me, first of all you could have kids out of school coming in and spending time in your martial arts facility with some special holiday day camps or special programs.
+You want to make sure that you communicated to your insurance agent that you have a martial arts day camp or a week long camp going on while the kids are out of school and make sure that any new students are in your student count so that you’re covered.

-Jennifer Urmston: Absolutely.
-Unless you did it the previous year and it’s already included in there.
-It’s a great opportunity for you to get new members to your ongoing classes to advertise – ‘Hey! the Kids are out of School these two weeks, we’re offering these three or four Day Camps, let your Kids come and spend the day with us and try out our Programs or learn from other Kids that are there.’
-It’s a great opportunity for the School to make more revenue and maybe bring in some Kids that aren’t normally in the Program, but anytime you do something that’s special that’s with folks who are not your normal members, you want to make sure that you’ve communicated that to your Insurance Agent.
+Whenever you’re doing an event or any kind of special anything, it’s a good idea to give your agent a call just to make sure you’re covered.
+That’s unless you did it the previous year and it’s already included in there.
+It’s a great opportunity for you to get new members to your ongoing classes to advertise – ‘hey!
+The kids are out of school these two weeks, we’re offering these three or four day camps, let your kids come and spend the day with us and try out our programs or learn from other kids that are there.’
+It’s a great opportunity for the school to make more revenue, but anytime you do something that’s special that’s with folks who are not your normal members, you want to make sure that you’ve communicated that to your insurance agent.

-Now if you’re just going to have a Christmas Party for your own Members, a sort of appreciation night and maybe do some exhibitions for some of the Kids or some of the Adults.
-That is not something that you need to worry about communicating to your Agent, because those are your regular Members coming in, maybe on a special night.
-If, however, you were going to serve any kind of alcoholic beverages then you’d want to communicate with your Agent and make sure you have coverage for Host Liquor on your policy.
+If you’re just going to have a Christmas party for your own members, this is not something that you need to worry about communicating to your agent, because those are your regular members coming in.
+If, however, you were planning to serve any kind of alcoholic beverages then you’d want to communicate with your agent and make sure you have coverage for host liquor on your policy.

-Jennifer Urmston: Well on a Commercial General Liability Policy tailored for your Martial Arts School or your Martial Arts Studio, your coverage is much, much, broader, than what would be provided under Public Liability that your Landlord may have for people coming and going from a facility and now, that again, that’s with the understanding that your Landlord hasn’t required you, as part of signing the lease to provide proof of your Insurance for him.
+On a Commercial General Liability Policy tailored for your martial arts school or your martial arts studio, your coverage is much, much broader than what would be provided under Public Liability that your landlord may have for people coming and going from a facility.
+That’s just with the understanding that your landlord hasn’t required you, as part of signing the lease to provide proof of your insurance for him.

-If you are new to the Business and your Landlord hasn’t required you to get the Insurance and you haven’t got any Insurance and you’re just hoping that the Landlord’s Public Liability Insurance is going to cover you.
-The limit to that Public Liability Insurance is probably slipping and falling on the premises, tripping over the door entry, a hole in the Parking Lot, something out on the sidewalk, it’s not going to have any coverage for your profession as a Martial Artist in what you’re teaching your Students.
+If you are new to the business and your landlord hasn’t required you to get the insurance, or you don’t have any insurance, the limit to that Public Liability Insurance is probably ‘slipping and falling on the premises’, ‘tripping over the door entry’, ‘a hole in the parking lot’, etc. It’s not going to have any coverage for you professionally as a martial artist in what you’re teaching your students.

-It wouldn’t have any coverage for the Personal Injury that your Students could claim, or any Advertising Injury that your Students could claim or any sexual abuse or molestation that your Students can claim.
-So, it’s not a good idea at all to rely on the Public Liability Insurance of a Landlord.
-Now your Homeowners Insurance, is usually is not going to cover you for Business that’s conducted off-site.
+It wouldn’t have any coverage for the personal injury that your students could claim, or any advertising injury that your students could claim, or any sexual abuse or molestation that your students can claim.
+It’s not a good idea at all to rely on the public liability insurance of a landlord.

-Jennifer Urmston: Some General Liability Policies will have Host Liquor included.
-Which is you’re serving it at a Party or someone’s bringing their own, but you’re not selling it.
-So, what you have to do is make sure your General Liability Policy that you own on your School, includes Host Liquor.
-That’s why it’s worth a phone call before the Christmas Party to your Insurance Agent, if you haven’t already checked on that before because it’s not a given that it will be on there, but it can be on there.
-So, you just need to ask.
+Some General Liability policies will have host liquor included.
+This means you’re serving it at a party or someone’s bringing their own, but you’re not selling it.
+What you have to do is make sure your General Liability Policy includes host liquor.
+This is why it’s worth a phone call before the Christmas party to your insurance agent, if you haven’t already checked on that before, because it’s not a given that it will be on there.